allenpotts13/nsscapstone_trueachievements/resources/design-document.md

 U7.
 As a customer, I want to be able to see my statistics.
 (Total games, Hours played, Total Achievement Score, etc.)

 U8.
-As a customer, I want to be able to add a game from within the game details page.
+As a customer, I want to be able to add a game to a group from within the game details page.

 U9.
 As a customer, I want to be able to add a tag to a game to define a genre.